-Experts have shown making art to lower stress, improve focus, and reduce anxiety—and if you don’t think of yourself as a creative person, don’t worry.
-Reduce the pressure by simply drawing whatever is right in front of you.
-You can draw a dog, a plant on the windowsill or mail spread out on a table.
-Just let your brain relax and try to see what’s really in front of you, rather than what you think you’re supposed to see.
+Experts have shown making art lowers stress, improves focus, and reduce anxiety—and if you don’t think of yourself as a creative person, don’t worry.
+Instead, reduce the pressure by simply drawing whatever is right in front of you.
+For example, you can draw a dog, a plant on the windowsill or mail spread out on a table.
+Let your brain relax and try to see what’s really in front of you rather than what you think you’re supposed to see.

 3. Prepare a healthy little snack to give your mind a break.

 When you’re busy or stressed, it’s easy to think you don’t have time to eat.
-But no matter what’s going on, a snack can help give you a little boost of energy.
+But no matter what’s going on, a snack can help give you a little energy boost.
 Here are some great, easy recipe options for when you have a few minutes to put something together, but if you have zero time on your hands, try this healthful treat instead: a handful of almonds, a couple of dates, and some dried coconut chips, mixed in a bowl.
 This combination isn’t just tasty; nature filled them with healthy fats, protein, vitamins, and fiber.
-Thus, you can feel good about what you’re putting into your body now, an hour later and a day later.
+Thus, you can feel good about what you’re putting into your body now, an hour later, and a day later.

 Schedule a break you can look forward to throughout the day.
-You can text a friend in the morning to see if they have a 10-minutes to chat.
+For example, you can text a friend in the morning to see if they have a 10-minutes to chat.
 It doesn’t have to be an extensive conversation to be meaningful.
-A small catch-up with someone you care about can be beneficial to you both.
+A small catch-up with someone you care about can benefit you both.

 5. Go for a quick nature walk for refreshing breaks by changing your environment.

 Ten minutes may not sound like enough time to enjoy the outside.
-A quick walk outdoors can help reset both your body and your spirit.
+However, a quick walk outdoors can help reset your body and spirit.
 Whether you live in the country, the suburbs, or the city, you can appreciate the surrounding nature.
 A sweeping mountain view or a squirrel running across a telephone wire can provide entertainment and a refreshing break.

 6. Practice another language for refreshing breaks and a chance to try something new.

-Research studies repeatedly proved to learn a new language provided refreshing breaks: it’s an excellent exercise for your brain, and every small win of learning—and then remembering—an unfamiliar word or phrase can give you a little dopamine boost.
+Research studies repeatedly proved that learning a new language provided refreshing breaks: it’s an excellent exercise for your brain.
+Every small win of learning—and then remembering—an unfamiliar word or phrase can give you a little dopamine boost.
 Many educators believe that spending just ten minutes a day learning another language is far more effective than a weekly two-hour class, whether the student uses an app, podcast, or book.

 7. Try a guided meditation for refreshing breaks.

 Meditation can intimidate many people.
-Every time your mind wanders, there’s a tendency to feel you’re not “doing it right.”
+Every time your mind wanders, you tend to feel you’re not “doing it right.”
 You can do a soothing guided meditation to relax.
 It never hurts to let someone else do the work of keeping you focused on the present moment.